alexjisa/TAIFA/README.md

 >
 Description:
 >
-Evaluation according to assembly continuity (number of bp, number of contigs or N50) and other information (like GC%, largest contig or mismatches).
+Evaluation according to assembly continuity.
+QUAST provides various metrics that quantitatively describe the assembly quality, such as the number and size of contigs, N50 length (a measure of contig/scaffold length), genome fraction coverage, misassemblies, indels, and duplicated regions.
+These metrics help researchers understand the completeness and accuracy of the assembly.
 >
 Link: https://quast.sourceforge.net/docs/manual.html
 ```{bash}